Ilbe Storehouse: Harassment cases

 Ilbe users have posted pornographic images of middle school and high school girls, including their family members, to the website.

-A pre-service elementary teacher depicted female elementary school students as lolini (로린이, 'Lolita girl') and wrote associated sexual content on the site.
-This caused controversy and ended with him resigning.

 On 22 November 2013, a student of Kangwon Provincial College and self-proclaimed Ilbe user, sexually harassed a female Buddhist monk on Twitter with comments about her virginity.
 Three days later, the monk Hyo-jeon asked for follow-up action from the president of the college, but the user didn't apologize and continued to insult her.
 Following the controversy, he deleted his Twitter account and the president of the college gave an official apology.

 In 2017, JYP Entertainment took legal action against an Ilbe user after they threatened to kill TWICE member Mina.

 In October 2018, an Ilbe user uploaded a photo of an elderly naked woman in a post titled "32-year-old Ilgay saved his pocket money and ate 74-year-old Bacchus grandma".
 This post contained a story of a visit to a prostitute.
 It was revealed that the story was fictitious.
 The first person to post this picture online was a 46-year-old Seocho District Office employee.

 In November 2018, an Ilbe user uploaded erotic photos of a girl in a post titled "Girlfriend proof".
 A series of similar posts followed it.
 The police investigated and identified fifteen posters, thirteen of which were arrested.
 Six of them confessed to posting their real girlfriends, while the rest posted images found on the Internet.